 Now, not every movie fails – “Lady Bird,” which I just saw today, has some great scenes between female characters (though boys/men often are topics of discussion).
 But in a world in which Hollywood has been exposed as a place of rampant sexism, misogyny, and harassment, I hope that more movies will be made that emphasize many great, strong, female roles.

 Choosing the best “Star Wars” movie, for me, is what I imagine parents would feel when asked to choose their favorite child.
 It’s an impossible task; each has brought me hours of joy and escapism.
-But, having just walked out of “The Last Jedi” for the second time in 72 hours, this is my current ranking of the “Star Wars” filmography.
+But, having just seen “Solo,” this is my current ranking of the “Star Wars” filmography.
 Maybe upon subsequent rewatches, this will change.
 Let me know your personal order in the comments.
 Continue reading →

 In many ways, 2015 was pre-ordained to be a massive year.
 After a down year at the box office in 2014, pundits predicted 2015 would be huge, given the releases of “Star Wars: The Force Awakens,” “Avengers: Age of Ultron,” the final “Hunger Games” movie, and “Jurassic World.”
 And (for those that have been released), those movies delivered well at the box office (including “World” setting an opening weekend record, and then, you know, “Star Wars” demolishing it.).
 But there were a number of pleasant surprises that pundits didn’t see coming, and that’s what made 2015 quite an impressive year for entertainment.
 These are my favorite pieces of entertainment from 2015, presented in no particular order, but, for sake of readability, I’ve broken my list down by categories.
 Let me know what I missed, or what you enjoyed, in the comments.
 And, as always, thank you for reading this blog – and I hope you’ll stay with me in 2016.
 Continue reading →